-You can see which files or folders are shared through your webbrowser.
-All files and folders that are shared are marked with a "Shared by you" button.
-To see with whom a file/folder is shared, and which permissions are set, please click on that button.
-The button "Shared by link" shows files/folders that are shared with external parties.
-When a user you share your files with, in turn shares your files with other uses, you cannot see which users this other user has shared the files with.
+You can see which files or folders you share through your webbrowser.
+Below "Shared by you" all files and folders are listed that you share.
+Click the button "Shared" to see with whom you share a file or folder and which permissions are set.
+If a user you share your files with, in turn shares your files with other uses, you won't be notified.

 You can see which files or folders are shared through your webbrowser.
 All files and folders that are shared with you, are located inside the "Shared with you" folder.
 To see who is the owner of the file or folder shared with you, please click on the "Share" button to the right of the filename.